marko7460/hyperautomation-docs/docs/Concepts/Profile.md

 - Name: The full name of the user as registered on the platform.
 - Email: The email address associated with the user account.
-- **UID**: The unique identifier for the user within the Xoogify system.
+- **UID**: The unique identifier for the user within the Hyper Cloud Automation system.
   ![Profile General](./img/Profile-General.png)

 :::info